Aaron Garcia Of Yonkers Arrested In Terrifying Hatchet Attack Caught On Video At Lower Manhattan ATM

 “It obviously makes me feel unsafe and on edge,” said Chelsea resident Matana LaPlae.

 “It’s a shame.
-I notice a lot more violence in this city,” said Leon Toeroek.READ MORE: 'Bring Your Own Brigade' In Theaters: Where To See New Documentary On The 'Global Fire Crisis'
+I notice a lot more violence in this city,” said Leon Toeroek.READ MORE: Man Surrenders After Claiming To Have Bomb Near Capitol

 A police source says Garcia was the subject of five previous emotionally disturbed person calls dating back to July 2020 and has been hospitalized before.
 And in Yonkers, police say he has eight prior arrests for stalking, harassment, and violating an order of protection.
 Police have an active warrant there for his arrest.

-Note: Editor’s note: This story first appeared on August 18.